Photo courtesy HowStuffWorks Shopper

 Scanners typically operate in three modes:

-In scan mode, the receiver constantly changes frequencies in a set order looking for a frequency that has someone transmitting.
+scan mode, the receiver constantly changes frequencies in a set order looking for a frequency that has someone transmitting.
 Lights or panel-mounted displays show what channel or frequency is in use as the scanner stops on a given frequency.
 The frequencies can be preprogrammed on some models or manually set on practically all models.

-In manual scan mode, the user taps a button or turns a dial to manually step through preprogrammed frequencies one frequency at a time.
+manual scan mode, the user taps a button or turns a dial to manually step through preprogrammed frequencies one frequency at a time.

-In search mode, the receiver is set to search between two sets of frequencies within a given band.
+search mode, the receiver is set to search between two sets of frequencies within a given band.
 This mode is useful when a user does not know a frequency, but wants to know what frequencies are active in a given area.
 If the frequency the scanner stops at during a search is interesting, the user can store that frequency in the radio scanner and use it in scan mode.